-Ivory Coast gained independence from France on August 7th, 1960.
+Ivory Coast gained independence from France on August 7, 1960.
 It shares boundaries with Liberia, Guinea, Mali, Burkina Faso and Ghana.
-After more than a decade of economic crisis due to a civil war, Ivory Coast is now ranked among the 25 poorest countries in the world and democratically one of the unstable countries in West Africa.
+After more than a decade of economic crisis due to a civil war, Côte d’Ivoire is ranked among the 25 poorest countries in the world and democratically one of the unstable countries in West Africa.
 It relies heavily on agriculture

 Overview of Media and FOE Environment

-Though the constitution provides for free expression and a free press, the government imposes significant restrictions on print and electronic media, especially on the state owned media in Côte d’Ivoire.
-Free expression and media freedom however continues to witness improvement despite records of suppression and violations of media rights by ruling governments.
+Though the constitution provides for free expression and a free press, the government imposes significant restrictions on print and electronic media, especially on the state-owned media in Côte d’Ivoire.
+Free expression and media freedom however continue to witness improvement despite records of suppression and violations of media rights by ruling governments.

-Over the years, the Opposition political groups have always complained about governmental manoeuvres intended to prevent them from expressing themselves through the state media.
+Over the years, the opposition political groups have always complained about governmental manoeuvres intended to prevent them from expressing their dissenting views through the state media.

-Media regulatory bodies in ivory coast include the Council for Broadcast Communication (CNCA), National Council for the Print Media (CNP)and the Guide of Newspaper Publishers of Côte d’Ivoire (GEPCI).
+Media regulatory bodies in Côte d’Ivoire include the Council for Broadcast Communication (CNCA), National Council for the Print Media (CNP)and the Guide of Newspaper Publishers of Côte d’Ivoire (GEPCI).

 Legal Regulatory Framework for Media Operation

-The legal framework of the media in the Ivory Coast is governed by the following laws:
+The legal framework of the media in Côte d’Ivoire is governed by the following laws: